VR51/WordPress-Runscript/README.md

 To see plugin lists provided with WordPress Runscript: https://github.com/VR51/WordPress-Runscript/tree/master/lists

-# Configuration
+# Settings Configuration
-No configuration is needed unless you want to disable use of specific plugin lists.
-Edit the file wordpress-runscript.php and look around line 54 where it reads "START CONFIGURATION HERE" to enable or disable specific lists.
+The plugin settings are located at WordPress Dashboard > Settings > WordPress Runscript.

 # Take Note
-WordPress Runscript will run as soon as activated.
-The plugin is configured to run for no longer than 10 minutes.
-Adjust the execution time limit in set_time_limit(600) around line 103 of this file if more time is required.

-WordPress Runscript will deactivate itself after it has run.
 You must delete the plugin immediately it has completed its task.
 Do not leave active or installed under any circumstances.

-# Pro Tips
+# Tip
 To always get the most recent stable version of a plugin hosted on wordpress.org, change the version number in the download URL to '.latest-stable.zip', for example

 * From: https://downloads.wordpress.org/plugin/wp-admin-ui-customize.1.5.9.zip
 * To:  https://downloads.wordpress.org/plugin/wp-admin-ui-customize.latest-stable.zip

-Export/Import plugin settings from one install to another with https://wordpress.org/plugins/options-importer/

 # What WordPress Runscript Does Not Do
 * Plugins and themes are not activated after installation